 To use Acembly for this purpose, follow the steps below:

-2. Once you have setup your free Acembly account, choose Wasabi as the cloud provider as shown below.
+2. Once you have setup your Acembly account, choose Wasabi as the cloud provider as shown below.

 3. Enter in your Wasabi API access & secret key info in the fields shown below.
 If needed, you can create a separate API key set for use only with Acembly that is different than your regular API key set (this can be done from the Wasabi Management Console).

 4. Once the setup is done, then choose the Transfer option on the left of the screen.
 Then select your Source Account and Source Bucket.
 Then select your Destination Account and Destination Bucket.
 Then select 'Direct' as the transfer option.
 In the example below, the source bucket (jim-us-east) is in the us-east region and the destination bucket (jim-eu-central) is in the eu-central region.